 What is an Employment Contract?

-An Employment Contract is a legally binding document between a company or an employer and an employee at the time the individual is hired.
+An Employment Contract is a legally binding document that is signed at the time an individual is hired.
+It is signed between a company or an employer and an employee.
 It states the nature of the work and also establishes both the rights and responsibilities of the two parties.